 Howard and Jay Maynard (a.k.a The Tron Guy) gave a chupaqueso cooking demonstration in the Con Suite.
 I ate a piece, and, well, it tastes just as cheesy and greasy as one would expect.
 That's not to say it's bad!

-Click on the picture for a video of the cooking demonstration.
-(MPEG, ~ 7MB).
-More pictures of makig of chupaqueso can be found in my photo gallery.
+Click on the picture for YouTube video of the cooking demonstration.
+More pictures of making chupaqueso can be found in my photo gallery.

 Towards the end they even cooked a chupaqueso with a chocolate filling.
 I had to try that too, and even made a video of that, but must have accidentally deleted it.
 Or maybe my unconscious mind could not tolerate this level of disgust and made me hit the button. :-) It suffices to say chocolate didn't do much to improve the classic version.